a-karma/Bogor_Workshop/DAY_4/Session1.md

 REF=/home/DATA/Day_2/SUS_REF/Sus_scrofa.Sscrofa11.1.dna.toplevel.fa
 samtools faidx $REF -r chr_autosome.txt | bcftools consensus RD44.vcf.gz > RD44.fa
 ```
-Note that we need the pig reference genome to do this, and a file with the autosomes list on `chr_autosomes.txt` to keep our analysis within the autosomal chromosomes.
+Note that we need the pig reference genome to do this, and a file with the autosomes list on `chr_autosome.txt` to keep our analysis within the autosomal chromosomes.

 > Food for thought: Why don't we use mitochondrial and sex chromosome?